Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Introduction

-Various controllers have been developed to implement LCC, including linear feedback controllers \cite{wang2021leading}, optimization-based controllers based on model predictive control (MPC) and data-enabled predictive control (DeePC)~\cite{chen2021mixed,wang2022data}, and learning-based controllers such as deep reinforcement learning (DRL)~\cite{shi2021connected,shi2023deep}.
-Linear controllers are easy to design but can hardly handle complex constraints and optimization objectives.
+Various controllers have been developed to implement LCC, including linear feedback controllers \cite{wang2021leading}, optimization-based controllers using model predictive control (MPC) \cite{feng2021robust,zhan2022data} and data-enabled predictive control (DeePC)~\cite{chen2021mixed,wang2022data,zhou2024parameter}, and learning-based controllers based on deep reinforcement learning (DRL)~\cite{shi2021connected,shi2023deep}.
+Linear feedback controllers are easy to design but can hardly handle complex constraints and optimization objectives.
 MPC can explicitly incorporate complex constraints and objectives into an embedded optimization problem, which, however, relies on explicit system modeling and requires accurate system identification to estimate system parameters.
-Although DeePC can simultaneously perform system identification and control via a data-driven non-parametric approach, it requires large amounts of computational resources to update the decision variables in each step, which limits its application.
-Among all these controllers, DRL-based controllers appear promising in that they can handle complex scenarios with a marginal online computational burden.
-However, existing DRL-based mixed-autonomy platoon control can only indirectly consider safety by incorporating safety-related penalties into the reward function, which can hardly provide safety guarantees.
+Although DeePC can simultaneously perform system identification and control in a data-driven nonparametric manner, it may require a large amount of computational resources to update the decision variables in each decision step.
+Among all these controllers, DRL-based controllers appear promising in that they can handle complex scenarios with a marginal online computational burden after sufficient offline training.

-Integrating safety guarantees into DRL-based control is an active research area with various algorithms being developed, such as reachability analysis-based approaches~\cite{fisac2019bridging}, safe exploration algorithms~\cite{mannucci2017safe}, and control barrier functions (CBF)-based approaches~\cite{chow2018lyapunov,cheng2019end,emam2021safe,xiao2023barriernet}.
-We focus on CBF-based approaches because CBF can be constructed as constraints on the control input and become active only when the safety condition is violated without significantly influencing the effectiveness of the controller.
-Recently, Reference \cite{cheng2019end} developed a CBF-quadratic programming (QP) problem that can compensate for the DRL action such that the compensated action is within a safe set.
-However, in this work, the CBF-QP is only considered as part of the environment without providing guidance on the training of the DRL model.

-In contrast, reference \cite{xiao2023barriernet} integrated a CBF-QP-based differentiable safety layer into neural network-based controllers, which can ensure safety while enabling backpropagation of the safety layer and thus facilitating the training of neural networks.
-This method was applied in supervised learning settings to imitate an optimal controller, whereby the optimal control decisions are pre-calculated and used as labels.
-However, when applied to LCC, several noteworthy questions arise: Firstly, this method has not been adapted to model-free RL-based control strategies, leaving the gap in developing a safety-informed RL method in the training process.
-Secondly, the dynamics of HDVs play a crucial role in collecting optimal control trajectories and constructing CBF constraints.
-Unfortunately, it is challenging to acquire these dynamics in a real-world system, which significantly limits the method's practical applications.
-Furthermore, existing works lack focus on mixed-autonomy platoons, particularly in conjunction with the utilization of model-free safe RL.